GitHub-Sofyan/GitHub-Sofyan.github.io/_pages/about.md

 The Eternal Student
 ======
 Sofyan Sahrom here, an Eternal Student.
+"Always Learning, Always Growing"

 I am a mere mortal that believes we either hypertophy (grow) or atrophy (decay and die).
 One way to grow is to constantly learn and devleop oneself.